How to use this website

 - Go through each knowledge domain in order

-- In each article have a go at the 5 to 10 questions in the test app at the begining.
+- In each article have a go at the questions in the test app.

 - Read and understand the material in the article.

-- Answer the 10 to 20 questions in the test app at the end of the article.
+- Answer the questions in the test app at the end of the article.
 Keep repeating the test until you get them all correct.

 The test app

-This is the test app to access over 25 tests containing 192 questions.
-Each app is one test containing 5 to 20 questions.
+This is the test app to access over 25 tests containing 278 questions.
+Each app is one test with 5 questions from a test bank.
 You answer all the questions and your results are displayed at the end.
+Repeat the test to answer different questions randomly chosen from the test bank.
 Try to answer these questions about Data Repositories, which is part of the Data Engineering knowledge domain.
 Don’t worry if you do not get many correct.

 Now read through this article: Machine Learning data repositories compared and answer the questions at the bottom of the page.
 Keep repeating the test at the end of the article, referring to the subject matter in the article, until you get 100%. remember the questions are not just to test you, they are also teaching you.